amolkharche13/stackstate-docs/configure/logging/kubernetes-logs.md

-# SUSE Observability logs-collector
+# SUSE Observability logs

+## Overview
+This page provides tools and guidance for collecting logs from a SUSE Observability cluster.
+These logs are essential for diagnosing issues, identifying root causes, and troubleshooting problems in clusters that may not be functioning as expected.
+If you're experiencing unexpected behavior, degraded performance, or a failure in your SUSE Observability cluster, this page will help you gather the necessary data to understand what went wrong and take corrective action.

 ## Notes

-Ensure you have `kubectl` access to the SUSE Observability cluster.
-If not, download the kubeconfig file and set it using the command: `export KUBECONFIG=$PATH-TO-YOUR/kubeconfig`.
+The script should be executed from a host that has kubectl configured with access to the SUSE Observability cluster or from any other host with the necessary permissions and connectivity to the cluster.
+This can be done directly on the node using the root user or via sudo.
+If kubeconfig is not set, use the command `export KUBECONFIG=$PATH-TO-YOUR/kubeconfig`.

 ## Usage
 The script needs to be downloaded and run directly on the node, using the `root` user or `sudo`.

 ### Download and run the script